 String(char[] chars)

-The constructor String(char[] chars) creates a new string and initializes the string with the characters from chars array.
+The constructor String(char[] chars) creates a new string from the characters in the given character array.

 Example : An example program to demonstrate String(char[] chars) constructor.